arnab7070/custom-firebase-auth-ui/README.md

 ## Available Authentication Methods

-1. **Email Link Authentication**: Users can sign in using a magic link sent to their email.
+1. **Email Link Authentication**: Sign in using a magic link sent to the user's email.
-2. **Phone Number Authentication**: Users can sign in using their phone number and receive an OTP.
+2. **Phone Number Authentication**: Sign in using a phone number and OTP.
-3. **Google Authentication**: Users can sign in using their Google account.
+3. **Google Authentication**: Sign in with a Google account.
-4. **GitHub Authentication**: Users can sign in using their GitHub account.
+4. **GitHub Authentication**: Sign in with a GitHub account.
-5. **Anonymous Authentication**: Users can sign in anonymously without providing any credentials.
+5. **Anonymous Authentication**: Sign in anonymously without credentials.

 ## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.
-For any issues or feature requests, please open an issue in the repository.
+To contribute, please fork the repository and submit a pull request.
+For issues or feature requests, open an issue in the repository.

 ---

-This README provides a comprehensive guide for users to set up and customize the authentication system in their own applications.
-If you have any questions or need further assistance, feel free to reach out!
+This README provides a comprehensive guide for setting up and customizing the authentication system.
+For questions or assistance, please reach out!